Finbuckle/Finbuckle.Website/docs/v6.7.3/Stores.md

 Sends the tenant identifier, provided by the multitenant strategy, to an http(s) endpoint to get a `TenantInfo` object in return.
 The [Http Remote Store Sample](https://github.com/Finbuckle/Finbuckle.MultiTenant/tree/master/samples/ASP.NET%20Core%203/HttpRemoteStoreSample) projects demonstrate this store.
-This store is usually case insensitive when retrieving tenant information by tenant identifier, but the remote server might be more restrictive.
+This store is usually case-insensitive when retrieving tenant information by tenant identifier, but the remote server might be more restrictive.

 Note, make sure the tenant info type will support basic JSON serialization and deserialization via `System.Text.Json`.
 This strategy will attempt to deserialize the tenant using the [System.Text.Json web defaults](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-configure-options?pivots=dotnet-6-0#web-defaults-for-jsonserializeroptions).

-For a successfully request, the store expects a 200 response code and a json body with properties `Id`, `Identifier` , `Name`, and `ConnectionString` and other properties which will be mapped into a `TenantInfo` object with the type passed to `AddMultiTenant<T>`.
+For a successful request, the store expects a 200 response code and a json body with properties `Id`, `Identifier` , `Name`, and `ConnectionString` and other properties which will be mapped into a `TenantInfo` object with the type passed to `AddMultiTenant<T>`.